Is a day trip to Meissen worth it? Most definitely.

 The Best Things to Do in Meissen

-Here are the best things to do if you have one day in Meissen.
+Here are the best things to do in Meissen if you only have one day.

 Start off your day trip to Meissen by making your way up to the Castle Bridge.
 To get there, walk through the old town and follow Burstrasse up to Hohlweg and climb the steps until you get to the bridge.